edgedb/rfcs/text/1008-tls-and-alpn.rst

 connection to that EdgeDB server.
 The private key passphrase - if set - must be securely provided through either environment variables, or API parameters (following Python ``SSLContext.load_cert_chain()`` style).
-We may be able to place the client certificate in the ``credentials.json`` file so that the user don't have to bother dealing with the certificates any more.
+We may be able to place the client certificate in the credentials JSON file so that the user don't have to bother dealing with the certificates any more.
 And we could likely skip the passphrase for development client certificates.

 Backwards Compatibility